-And yet, 264 million children are out of school.
+And yet, 263 million children are out of school.
 Some 63 million children are missing out on their education due to conflict and crisis.
 Even when children are in school, the quality of education is often poor, and they are learning very little.
 This is not only a missed opportunity.
 It's a denial of children's basic human right to learn and become productive members of society.

 Children in the poorest, most marginalized communities and situations have the worst chances to gain an education.
 Those living in conflict settings and fragile states, refugees and the internally displaced, children with disabilities, and ethnic minorities are least likely to get a quality education.
-In countries like Nigeria, Yemen, and Syria, there has been an increase in attacks on schools and children.
-During conflicts, girls are 2.5 times more likely to drop out of school than boys.
-Girls are more likely than boys to never set foot in a classroom, despite all the efforts and progress made on girls' education over the past two decades.
+Approximately half of children with disabilities who live in developing countries are not in school.
+Girls living in conflict contexts are more than twice as likely to be out of school.
+In general, girls are more likely than boys to never set foot in a classroom, despite all the efforts and progress made on girls' education over the past two decades.
 In fact, some 15 million girls of primary school age will never get the chance to learn to read or write in primary school compared to about 10 million boys.